sullivan-p/DesignParser/README.md

+# Week 6 Update

+Since last week, the design of the model visitors has been modified.
+The EmptyModelVisitor has been removed.
+Instead the model visitors use lamda expressions to set visit actions for different types of objects.

+We are still working on tasks for Milestone 3, and have modified the way in which method call models are stored in the design model.
+Otherwise, however, there have not been major design changes.

 # Milestone 3 Update

 Between Milestones 2 and 3 we refactored a large portion of the codebase.
 As part of this refactoring, relations between object models are now represented using IRelation objects.